 The messages only look like they came from your email address.

-In reality, using a technique called “From: spoofing“, the hackers simply crafted an email with your email address in the “From:” line and sent it using their own servers, hacked servers, or botnet.
-Your actual email account was not involved in any way.
+In reality, using a technique called “From: spoofing“, the hackers crafted an email with your email address in the “From:” line and sent it using their own servers, hacked servers, or botnet.
+Your email account was never involved.

 “From: spoofing” is nothing new.
 Spammers have been doing it for years.
-If you look closely at your spam, you’ll probably see messages “From:” people you know that they didn’t send.
-That’s because they didn’t.
-The spammers did, and simply made it look like your friend sent it.
+If you look closely at your spam folder, you’ll probably see messages “From:” people you know that you know they didn’t send.
+The spammers did; they just made it look like your friend sent it.

 This particular ruse is no different.
 It’s spam.